polym8th/Harvest/README.md

 - **Register Page**
     - Users must enter their email, first name, last name, and password for registration.
     - Password validation is implemented to ensure security, integrated with Crispy Forms.
+     See Figure 1

+     - **Login Page**
+    - The user can login their email and password to login into the Creator Dashboard or the Client Dashboard.
+     See Figure 2

 - **Creator Dashboard**
     - Creators can create articles, add related events, view published articles, manage their accounts, and log out.
+    See Figure 3, 4 & 5

   **Super Users** can create articles, add related events and have the privilege to update and delete ALL articles.

     - **Navigation Menu:**